k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: racial shopkeeper love/hate system not using erac
 - Greater to-hit bonus at experience level 30
 - Show player how badly they've abused their alignment via #conduct
+- Fix: pet unable to "return" item to shop